MarchLiu/litchi/README.md

 Settings page has been improved.
 Now we use textarea as system prompt editor.

+### 0.4.1

+- Merge litchi toolbar into notebook toolbar
+- The problem what toolbar missed if new notebook created had been fixed
+-

 ## About Me

 My name is Liu Xin, and my English name is Mars Liu and previously used March Liu.
 I translated the Python